adnankhan1015/advanced-redux/readme.md

 ### Using Firebase as a Backend

-In the next lecture, we'll use a third-party service called Firebase as a dummy backend.
+we'll use a third-party service called [Firebase](https://firebase.google.com/) as a dummy backend.

 You can get started with Firebase for free - all you need is a Google account.